Automating Cryptographic Protocol Language Generation from Structured Specifications: Introduction

-We found in the tool MetaCP~\cite{arnaboldi2019poster} a promising first effort to tame the above mentioned difficulties.
-It focuses on the modelling part of the process of formal verification, completely delegating the security proofs to external tools.
-A mechanised refinement from structured specification to formal languages can offer consistency, reusability and repeatability: if some security aspect is specified in the same manner multiple times, it will always be formalised in the same manner.
-Not only does MetaCP improve a previously manual and bespoke process, but it also does so in record time and without the need of expert knowledge of multiple formal languages -- experts are still required to check the final results or to adjust the exported code to cover further aspects unsupported by its plugins.
+We see in a structured, centralised approach for specification an effective way to tame the above mentioned difficulties.
+A seminal prototype of such approach has been implemented in the tool MetaCP~\cite{arnaboldi2019poster}, which focuses on the automated modelling part of the process of formal verification, completely delegating the security proofs to external tools.
+A mechanised refinement from structured specification to formal languages can offer consistency, reusability and repeatability: as if a security aspect is specified in the same manner multiple times, it will always be formalised in the same manner.
+Not only does MetaCP improve a previously manual and bespoke process, but it also does so in record time and without the need of expert knowledge of multiple formal languages -- although experts may still be required to check the final results or to adjust the exported code.
 We extend the core of the tool to support new plugins (ProVerif and C++) on top of previous work (Tamarin plugin); we also model {\em executability} and {\em correctness} as a first attempt to model security properties from specification\footnote{The tool is available at \url{http://metacp.eu}.}.
-In this paper, we discuss in more details the architecture of MetaCP in Section~\ref{sec:architecture}, its workflow in Section~\ref{sec:workflow}, and the interpretation process in Section~\ref{sec:proverif}.
-In the latter, we illustrate one possible interpretation from the structured specification of MetaCP to ProVerif; analogous reasoning applies when exporting to C++ or Tamarin that we do not discuss in detail.
-We emphasise that the tool supports for multiple interpretations across the same target language too\footnote{Not only across different languages.
-Same language plugins maybe useful to capture different aspects of the protocol ultimately analysed or run with the same tool.}; so, the interpretations we propose can easily coexist with many others to both different or same languages.
+Section~\ref{sec:architecture} of this paper discusses in more details the architecture of MetaCP, Section~\ref{sec:workflow} its workflow, and Sections~\ref{sec:proverif}~and~\ref{sec:cpp} interpretation process.
+In the latter two, we illustrate one possible interpretation from the structured specification of MetaCP to ProVerif and an interpretation to C++.
+We emphasise that the tool supports for multiple interpretations across the same target language too; so, the interpretations we propose can easily coexist with many others to both different or same languages.